 1 percent hydrocortisone cream

 Step 3: Use Conditioner and Shaving Cream

 Massage the areas you are going to shave with hair conditioner to help soften the hair first, especially if your pubic hair is very coarse.

 Apply a thick shaving cream.
 Use a fragrance-free cream or lotion since added perfumes can cause irritation.
 Leave the lotion on for several minutes prior to shaving.
 Allowing shaving gel to sit for a few moments will further soften the hair.

-Use a men's razor or a woman’s razor specially designed for the pubic area.
-The Beauty Brains website explains that men’s razors are intended to be used for shaving thick hairs and sensitive skin.
+Use a men's razor or a women's razor specially designed for the pubic area.
+Men's razors are intended to be used for shaving tougher, more coarse hair, which is more akin to a woman's pubic hair.
 You still need to exercise extreme caution, however, as some men's razors have three to five blades, and the skin you'll be shaving is much more sensitive than a man's face.

 Stretch your skin out flat as you shave.
 This will reduce cuts and help you get a closer shave.

-Apply 1 percent over-the-counter hydrocortisone cream to the area two or three times a day.
+Apply one percent over-the-counter hydrocortisone cream to the area two or three times a day.
 Hydrocortisone helps ease itching and irritation.
-According to the National Institutes of Health, it also provides temporary relief for redness, inflammation and swelling caused by detergents and soaps.
+According to the National Institutes of Health, it also provides temporary relief for redness, inflammation, and swelling caused by detergents and soaps.